delta-io/delta/docs/source/delta-change-data-feed.md

 .. note::
   Rate limiting can be atomic for versions other than the starting snapshot version.
 That is, the entire commit version will be rate limited or the entire commit will be returned.

-  By default if a user passes in a version or timestamp exceeding the last commit on a table, the error `timestampGreaterThanLatestCommit` will be thrown.
+  By default, if a user passes in a version or timestamp exceeding the last commit on a table, the error `timestampGreaterThanLatestCommit` will be thrown.
 CDF can handle the out of range version case, if the user sets the following configuration to `true`.

   ```sql
   set spark.databricks.delta.changeDataFeed.timestampOutOfRange.enabled = true;